santifa/hfts/Measures.md

 On the other side the diversity of surface forms denotes the amount of all used entities for a specific surface form with repsect to all possible entities denoted by this surface form.

-The four nif predicates are `nif:macroDiversityEntities`, `nif:macroDiversitySurfaceForms`, `nif:microDiversityEntities`, `nif:microDiversitySurfaceForms`.
+The four nif predicates are:
+ds:`hfts:diversityEntities`, `hfts:diversitySurfaceForms`

 ### PageRank and HIT Score

+These two measures apply the popularity score produced by the PageRank or Hubs & Authority algorithm directly to the annotation.

+en: `hfts:pagerank`, `hfts:hits`

 ### Maximum Recall

+Some parts of the dataset might not be contained withinthe dictionary.
+Surface forms not in the intersection are unlikely to be found by entity linking since the annotators are using dictionaries to look up potential relations.
+Therefore,  an  incomplete  dictionary  limits  the performance of an NEL system since an unknown surface form will lead to a loss in precision.

+ds: `hfts:microMaxRecall`, `hfts:macroMaxRecall`
+doc: `hfts:maxRecall`

-## Implementing new metrics
+## Implementing new measures

-New metrics are implemented by the interface `Metric` each Metric should provide the properties for the resulting NIF datasets.
+New measures are implemented by the interface `Metric`.
+Each measure should provide the properties for the resulting datasets.

-n simple example could be:
+A simple example could be:

     public class NotAnnotated implements Metric {